camercu/oscp-prep/CHEATSHEET.md

   Using these together prevents command execution on the remote host (jump box)
 - `-g` and `-R` enable "Gateway" ports and do "Remote" port forwarding

+`ssh` also has an open command line mode to add or delete **ad hoc port forwards**.
+This can be summoned by typing the `shift ~ c` key sequence (`~C`) after SSH-ing into a box.
+One nuance to note is that the `~C` is only recognized after a new line, so be sure to hit Enter a few times before typing in the key sequence.
+It likes to be called from a pure blinking command prompt that hasn’t been "dirtied" by, for example, typing something, then deleting it.
+So just be sure to hit Enter a few times before trying to drop into the SSH open command line mode.

 ## 10.2.
 SOCKS Proxies and proxychains

 `proxychains` is great for tunneling TCP traffic through a SOCKS proxy (like